 The current building construction and upgrading facilities is integrated with new-generation trades training delivery.

 Both new buildings support the use of mobile resources that essentially bring the classroom to the workshop and integrate theory with practice, helping students to learn at their own pace and spend more time practising their trades skills and learning from their tutors' industry experience.
 This helps students graduate ready for current industry conditions and with the skills that employers need.

 'Heartspace' landscaped area

-Following remediation of the underground services, the heartspace landscaped area, basketball court and deck, along with the southside roading project and new carpark, are almost complete.
+Following remediation of the underground services, the heartspace landscaped area, basketball court and deck, along with the southside roading project and new carpark, are now complete.